Azure Subnet Peering

 --remote-subnet-names subnet1 subnet2 --local-subnet-names subnet1 subnet2

-It's not what I wanted but it was useful for understanding the behaviour and the fact that this is still a VNet peering and not actually a subnet to subnet peering construct.
+It's not what I wanted, but it was useful for understanding the behavior and the fact that this is still a VNet peering and not actually a subnet-to-subnet peering construct.

 az network nic show-effective-route-table -n vm1-nic -g vnet-demo-rg -o table